0xEljh/unsloth-ai-feb2025/README.md

 Overall, this leads to a colab timing of `~3.8s` for 1k iterations.
 Which is a ~1.25+x speedup over the original implementation.

+Notebook for B
+- Reused code from A and C.
+- To enable mixed precision policy with `Linear4bitCompilable`, we cast the weights within to match the dtype of the input tensor.
+- To enable cpu offloading, we add `cpu:gloo` as a backend
+- To allow torch compile to trace our sharded `Linear4bitCompilable`, we add a try-except (defaulting to `False`) to its attempt to match the subgraph as a weight-only quantized op (which would otherwise fail because the traced subgraph does not have `scales` with `meta`)
+- We help the trainer checkpoint/save the model by patching peft's `save_pretrained` to include localizing all `Dtensor` tensors before saving
+- `Linear4bit` (the base module and child module of lora), is sharded before its parent module, lora.
+This is in-line with the bottom up sharding approach of FSDP2, and allows us to disable sharding after forward for `Linear4bit` since its not necessary (it's frozen)
+- We also shard and compile the layernorms, since these are not part of any lora modules.
+This hence achieves sharding at every layer, and compilation at the top levels.
+- There's a graph break on the pre and post forward methods of sharded modules (the communication methods).
+This is due specific exclusion from compilation in the implementation.
+Unsure if patching this is in scope.

 [Notebook for C](/Unsloth_Puzzles_C.ipynb)
 - Reused kernel from A
 - Compiled loss, mlp, attention, and layernorms.